Billing

 *It is important to note that some insurance companies do not allow for mixed remainders to be included in the billing.
 Physical therapists should check with the third party payer prior to billing if they have any questions or concerns in regards to this matter.

-Physical Therapy Billing Support through EHRs
+Physical therapy billing support through EHRs

 When working with physical therapy clients, it’s crucial to your workflows to leverage an EHR that has billing capabilities and support.
 Many modern EHRs integrate insurance billing features into their platform, so that providers can easily streamline the billing process, from charting to claim submission.
 As you begin the process of selecting an EHR to support your clinic, be sure to make a list of billing features that would be necessary for you.
 These may include: